intel/neural-compressor/neural_compressor/prune/README.md

 Pruning Criteria determines how should the weights of a neural network be scored and pruned.
 In the image below, pruning scores are represented by neurons' color and those with the lowest scores are pruned.
 The magnitude and gradient are widely used to score the weights.
-Currently, INC supports **magnitude**, **snip** and **snip_momentum** criteria.
+Currently, INC supports **magnitude**, **gradient**, **snip** and **snip_momentum** criteria.
 [Details](../../docs/source/pruning_details.md#pruning-criteria).

 <div align=center>
 <a target="_blank" href="./../../docs/source/_static/imgs/pruning/pruning_criteria.PNG">